 Attorneys in our transactional tax practice have worked on developments, financings, refinancings, acquisitions and dispositions of energy projects and portfolios of all sizes in the U.S. and around the globe.
 With our broad-based transactions practice, we have assisted numerous clients in evaluating, structuring and implementing novel transactions in the energy sector.
 In recent years, a primary area of focus has been renewable energy projects, many of which have been structured to take advantage of tax credits, grants and other governmental incentives designed to spur investment in renewable energy.
 For example, we have assisted clients in the acquisition and financing of solar energy projects and companies, including both photovoltaic (PV) and concentrating solar power projects, as well as in the development, acquisition and financing of wind energy projects and companies.
 We also have significant experience with biomass, waste-to-energy, geothermal and hydropower energy projects, as well as with projects using more traditional fuel sources such as coal, natural gas, liquefied natural gas (LNG) and nuclear energy.

-Many of our attorneys have extensive tax-related administrative and policy experience and have formerly held senior positions in the Treasury Department and IRS, and in key Congressional staff positions.
+Many of our attorneys have extensive tax-related administrative and policy experience and have formerly held senior positions in the Department of the Treasury, IRS, Department of Justice and on congressional tax writing committees.
 That experience, coupled with our unparalleled tax controversy capability, enables our Tax Group to react quickly in analyzing novel transaction structures and, where necessary, seek rulings or other government guidance to facilitate their prompt implementation.

-Selected transactional representations in recent years have included:
+Selected energy tax law transactional representations in recent years have included:

 - Ameresco, Inc. in a sale-leaseback tax equity transaction with respect to a portfolio of commercial distributed generation solar projects located on municipality-owned sites in Massachusetts.